andres-erbsen/dename-writeup/dename.md

-No exotic cryptographic primitives are required for the operation of `dename`, but because the choice of specific algorithms dictates performance and log size, will describe our picks and the reasoning behind them.
+No exotic cryptographic primitives are required for the operation of `dename`, but because the choice of specific algorithms dictates performance and log size, will describe our choices and the reasoning behind them.
 For all algorithms, we required a security level of 128 bits and existing adoption in real-world systems.